top of page

 Nature: Communications Earth & Environment, 2025

-Covered in Carbon Brief
+Covered on Radio France International and in Nature Africa and Carbon Brief

 The winds of change?
 Attitudes toward wind projects and their electoral implications in Texas